Which Style Lobster Roll Is Best?

 The Regional Divide: Maine vs. Connecticut

-When discussing lobster rolls, it’s impossible to ignore the heated debate between Maine and Connecticut styles.
-Both styles originate from the New England area, but their differences have created a divide among seafood enthusiasts.
+When debating which style lobster roll is best, the divide between Maine and Connecticut styles inevitably takes center stage.
+Both styles hail from the New England region, but their differences have sparked a passionate debate among seafood lovers.

-• Maine Style: Served cold with a mayonnaise-based dressing, often mixed with a bit of celery or lemon juice for added freshness.
+• Maine Style: This lobster roll is served cold, featuring a creamy, mayonnaise-based dressing often enhanced with a touch of celery or lemon juice for added freshness.

 Maine Lobster Roll